oracle/node-oracledb/doc/src/api_manual/oracledb.rst

     * - ``oracledb.VECTOR_FORMAT_INT8``
       - 4
       - The storage format of each dimension value in the VECTOR column is an 8-bit signed integer.
+    * - ``oracledb.VECTOR_FORMAT_BINARY``
+      - 5
+      - The storage format of each dimension value in the VECTOR column is represented as a single bit.
+All the dimensions for the vector are stored as an array of 8-bit unsigned integers.

+.. versionchanged:: 6.6

+    The ``oracledb.VECTOR_FORMAT_BINARY`` constant was added.

 .. _oracledbproperties: